 The most challenging part of my job is maintaining currency of knowledge as the technical world evolves.
 I enjoy developing my understanding in the use of systems and databases to maximise the opportunities available.”

-“Women in WA Police are amazing and will continue to be amazing.
+“Women in the WA Police Force are amazing and will continue to be amazing.
 From Assistant Commissioner to the new recruits or current and new Police Staff, I would always say talk to each other, never doubt your capabilities and continue to challenge yourself as an individual.
 Policing is so diverse and there is always a place for new faces and those just willing to give it a go.”

 Yola is currently acting in the position of Intelligence Analyst within the Human Source Management Unit at State Intelligence.